andrewpbray/gatherer/README.md

 A good starting point for your map is one of the built-in templates.
-To load the basic lab classroom template, first attach the package, then run `create_from_template()`.
+To load the basic lab classroom template, first attach the package, then run `load_grr()`.

 ``` r
 library(gatherer)
 my_commons <- load_grr(template = "commons")
 ```

-Which creates a new map object that you can inspect, edit, and eventually push to gather.town.
+Which creates a new R object of type `grr`, which is a map that you can inspect, edit, and eventually push to gather.town.
 You can plot the background image of the map

 ``` r
 plot(my_commons)